Nicholas Ambraseys: Seismic dam and slope stability

 His early work on seismic stability of dams attracted the attention and inspired numerous young researchers in that field.
 The most notable example is his first PhD student Sarada K. Sarma whose research led to the development of the Sarma method of seismic slope stability.
 Extensions of that work and on the calculation of seismic displacements led to new developments regarding earthquake induced ground displacements.

 Ambraseys had also in his early days researched in the aspect of theoretical ground response analysis.
 In fact, his pioneering work on the seismic response of dam was based on those early considerations of ground response and was their extension by considering the geometry of an earth dam as a truncated wedge.

 Earthquake records and historical seismicity

 He was extensively involved in the European Strong Motion Database project.
 He led a European effort to collect and process various strong motion data from the European region.
 Finally, a huge amount of data was published providing access to seismic researchers and practitioners in Europe.

 Many people argue that Ambraseys's greatest contribution is in the field of historical seismicity.
 He personally searched, found and collected an enormous amount of information about earthquakes which existed in various libraries, manuscripts and other forms of written communication around the world.
+In 1985 he applied historical seismology to make an influential prediction about the maximum magnitude of earthquakes in the UK:

+"The seismicity of the UK is clearly different from that of eastern USA or W Africa in that either (i) no earthquakes of M ≥ 6.0 occur or (ii) 700 years is not long enough to reveal such events in the UK, whereas 100 years is more than adequate in the eastern USA and W Africa ...
+Is there anywhere on the continents seismically quieter than the UK?"

 His ability to speak fluently a number of languages allowed his direct involvement in the search for the original sources of earthquake information.
 Finally, he was in a good position to identify several erroneous information about earthquake events, and therefore he was able to develop new correct catalogues of earthquake history with updated and corrected information.